 Samurai Shodown is finally back.
 The newest entry in the classic fighting game franchise is a brilliant return to form with intense game play, striking visuals, and a price point of $0 for legitimate gaming news outlets such as this one.

 When it comes to fighting games, responsiveness is everything.
-So the developers worked hard to reduce the game’s input lag from 8 frames to 4, and the game feels great because of it.
-What’s even more impressive is that they were also able to reduce the price and release date down to $0 and several days ago for the review copy, which was sent to us and probably not you.
+So the developers worked tirelessly to reduce the game’s input lag from 8 to 4 frames and the game feels great because of it.
+What’s even more impressive is how they were also able to reduce the price and release date down to $0 and several days ago for the review copy, which was sent to us and probably not you.

 Have you ever wondered why the average review score is a 7/10 and not 5/10?
 It’s because getting shit for free automatically makes it 2 points better.
 Fortunately for Samurai Shodown, this still holds true.

 Samurai Shodown is an impressively satisfying gaming experience with its responsive technical game play, remarkable visual style, fantastic roster, and unbeatable price.
 But what really makes the experience incredible is the fact that we’re playing it early, and you aren’t.